Mooney Gap, Coweeta Experimental Forest, North Carolina

 Project Background

-Landslides in western North Carolina impact people and the environment and are commonly induced by intense or prolonged rainfall associated with strong storms.
-For example, in September of 2004 heavy rainfall from two hurricanes, Frances and Ivan, induced thousands of landslides over a large part of western North Carolina.
+Landslides in southern Appalachia impact people and the environment, and they are commonly induced by intense or prolonged rainfall associated with strong back-to-back storms.
+For example, in September 2004 heavy rainfall from two hurricanes, Frances and Ivan, induced thousands of landslides over a large part of western North Carolina.
+More recently, Hurricane Helene and a predecessor rainfall event exceeded historical rainfall records and again triggered several thousands of landslides across the region.